LawyerCat42069/BRC-420-69/README.md

 Steps:

 1. Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions using a satoshi indexer and include that information in the metadata of each.
 2. Next you will need to manually convert your desired visual output into a bitmap, and from there convert it into a base64 string.
-You can do the BMP to base64 conversion using the LibrarytoBMP script for all files in the chosen directory.
+You can do the BMP to base64 conversion using the BMPConvert script for all files in the chosen directory.
 3. Then, you will need to convert the metadata into a base64 and write it into a JSON.
 You can do this using Metadata_Convert.
 4. Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
 5. OrdinalMaker will take a designated JSON containing metadata as base64 alongside the base64 data for the images, and encrypt as a two separate hashes using AES encryption, writing them into a separate table.